UNDERSTANDING DIFFERENT COLLEGIATE RECRUITING STYLES by Catharine Aradi www.fastpitchrecruiting.com

 I'm a big believer in moving the process along whenever possible.
 Don't sit around and wait for answers if you can go out and get them.
 Since most coaches recruit several players at any given time, it can be a mistake to take anything for granted.
 Rule number one is this: If you have questions about what a coach is doing or why she's doing it, ASK!
 And don't expect every college coach to be the same in how they recruit, (not to mention how they view your skills, your experience, and your potential to contribute to their program.)

 It's also very helpful to understand all the NCAA and NAIA rules on contacts and recruiting as they differ not only from each other, but within each division.
-For example, if you know that D-I can't talk to you in person off campus until the start of your junior year, you're less likely to be upset if the coach doesn't stop to chat with you at a tournament during your sophomore year.
+For example, if you know that D-I coaches can't talk to you in person on or off campus until the start of your junior year, you're less likely to be upset if a coach doesn't stop to chat with you at a tournament during your sophomore year.

 Let's look at some of the major differences in recruiting based on the differences in programs.
 There are always exceptions, but these are general trends I've observed over the years.
 Parents or players often complain that while many of the Div.
 I schools they've written have responded (if only with a form letter), the D-II or NAIA coaches haven't sent word one in reply.
 This is not unusual, because there are often notable differences in both recruiting styles and timetables.
 From D-I to D-II or from NAIA to D-III, for example, recruiting simply will not be the same.

 Even within divisions, there will be differences.
 Big D-I schools with well-funded teams are more likely to have full-time staffs, and their coaches often spend a lot of time on recruiting.
-They may have an established routine-e.g., letters are opened and videos are reviewed as they come in, and if the player looks promising, a file is set up for her.
-In many cases, if you send a letter to one of these programs, you'll get an answer back fairly quickly.
+They may have an established routine--e.g., letters are opened and videos are reviewed as they come in, and if the player looks promising, a file is set up for her.
+In many cases, if you send a letter** to one of these programs, you'll get an answer back fairly quickly.
 Coaches at the bigger Div.
 I programs usually start tracking prospects earlier, initiate contact earlier, and make recruiting decisions earlier.
 A coach who wants to identify top prospects as freshmen or sophomores will be very proactive.
-He or she may invite you for an unofficial visit and ask for a commitment by your junior year or sooner, in some cases.
+He or she may invite you for a visit and ask for a commitment sometime during your junior year.

 At smaller D-I programs that aren't as well-funded, the coach may not even have a full time assistant.
 Consequently, recruiting might move at a slower pace.
 You may have to be more persistent in following up, and you may not know their interest is serious until you are a senior.
 Still, most D-I programs will try to have commitments in hand a year or more in advance.
 So unless an unexpected need arises or the coach happens to be looking for recruited walk-ons, you can find many D-I colleges have finished recruiting by the time you start your senior year.

-The timetable at other levels of competition is often different, however.
-Coaches at well-established D-II, D-III or NAIA programs- those with good staffing and good funding-may start looking at juniors over the winter and into the early summer, assuming their current recruiting needs have been met.
+The timetable at other levels of competition is usually different, however.
+Coaches at well-established D-II, D-III or NAIA programs-- those with good staffing and good funding--may start looking at juniors over the winter and into the early summer, assuming their current recruiting needs have been met.
 But It's also not unusual for these coaches to postpone active recruiting until summer or even fall.
 If they have generous scouting budgets, they'll try to see kids who've written them, and some will begin follow-up contact right away, trying to schedule visits and looking at fall commitments.
-But other D-II and NAIA coaches--since they are permitted to have players on campus for workouts--may elect not to do much with players beyond emails or phone calls until they're ready to schedule those tryout dates.
+But other D-II and NAIA coaches---since they are permitted to have players on campus for workouts---may elect not to do much with players beyond emails or phone calls until they're ready to schedule those tryout dates.